Aum-Patel1234/resume/README.md

 # Resume

 This repository contains the LaTeX source code for my personal resume.
-Feel free to take inspiration from the structure and design, but please **do not copy it directly**.
+Feel free to take inspiration from the structure and design.

 ## How to Compile
 1. Install [LaTeX](https://www.latex-project.org/get/) on your system.